Hoyasumii/bee-movie/README.md

 Gross.

-There's a bee in the
+There's a bee in the c